-Annoyed by the "straight linear" approach of pioneering gay feature Squeeze (1980), Wells set about making something provocative, and less reliant on dialogue.
-The result, experimental short Foolish Things (1980), won awards in Europe.
-It was the first of a series of gay-themed projects made with his then partner, future director Stewart Main.
+Annoyed by the "straight linear" approach of pioneering Kiwi gay movie Squeeze (1980), Wells set about making something both provocative, and less reliant on dialogue.
+The result, experimental short film Foolish Things (1980), won awards in Europe.
+It was the first of a series of gay-themed projects made with his then partner, (future) director Stewart Main.

-Wells was developing a "feeling of solidarity" with many of the filmmakers emerging in this period, which included Gregor Nicholas and Shereen Maloney.
-All three would make contributions to groundbreaking anthology series About Face (1985), which came about partly due to Wells' campaigning.
-With other independent filmmakers, he'd formed the New Film Group, partly from a feeling that short films were as valid — perhaps more so — than feature films.
+Wells was developing a "feeling of solidarity" with many of the filmmakers emerging in this period, including Gregor Nicholas and Shereen Maloney.
+Each would make contributions to groundbreaking anthology series About Face (1985), which came about partly due to Wells' campaigning.
+With other independent filmmakers, he'd formed the New Film Group, feeling that short films were as valid — perhaps more so — than feature films.
 The NFG pressured the powers that be to devote more funding to shorts.

-Wells main contribution to About Face was Jewel's Darl, a man's account of his relationship with a transsexual.
-Nominated for four NZ Television Awards including best One-Off Drama, it launched a number of careers — including that of future politician Georgina Beyer, who starred as transsexual Jewel (Years later, Wells would co-direct Georgie Girl — an award-winning documentary about Beyer — with Annie Goldson.)
+Wells main contribution to About Face was Jewel's Darl, a man's account of his relationship with a transgender person.
+Nominated for four NZ Television Awards including best One-Off Drama, it launched a number of careers — including that of future politician Georgina Beyer, who starred as Jewel.
+Years later Wells would co-direct Georgie Girl — an award-winning documentary about Beyer — with Annie Goldson.
 Wells also wrote coming of age episode My First Suit, for director Stewart Main.
 Both episodes were intended to break a drought on local gay characters.
 But it almost wasn't to be: as Wells detailed in this video interview, Jewel's Darl's screening was delayed for many months because a TVNZ executive felt it unacceptable to portray a transgender character who wasn't a figure of fun.

 The following year, Wells and Main caught the zeitgeist with their teleplay A Death In The Family, based on the loss of a friend to AIDS.
 In the year that the homosexual law reform bill was working its way into law amid hysteria about AIDS, it was a hot button topic.
 The film was hailed locally, and screened around the world.

 Elsewhere, Wells demonstrated his fascination with architecture.
-The Newest City On The Globe (1986) visited Napier, which he had family connections to.
+The Newest City On The Globe (1986) visited Napier, where he had family connections.
 The Mighty Civic (1988) was a love letter to the beloved Queen Street theatre of his childhood.
 Each mixes straight history with colourful flights of cinematic fancy.
 The Mighty Civic helped win support to save the theatre from demolition.
 Wells wrote about the Civic in this piece for NZ On Screen's sister site AudioCulture.

 Writer David Herkt has argued that Wells was "consigned to unemployability for a time" after a scandal at this 1987 screen awards ceremony.
 Wells heckled guest presenter John Inman, who was known for a camp role on British sitcom Are You Being Served?
 Wells shouted out that he was a "sexist shit".
 In 1990 he mixed footage of the All Blacks with sexual imagery for short film A Taste of Kiwi.

-Wells' only feature film was 1993's Desperate Remedies, which he wrote and directed with Main.
-Although it never left the film studio, this deliberately melodramatic take on our colonial beginnings offered a flamboyant, expressionistic alternative to the man alone machismo that had dominated Kiwi film.
-Jennifer Ward-Lealand starred.
+Wells' only feature film was 1993's Desperate Remedies, which he wrote and directed with Stewart Main.
+Although made entirely indoors, this deliberately melodramatic take on New Zealand's colonial beginnings offered a flamboyant, expressionistic alternative to the man alone machismo that had dominated Kiwi storytelling.
+Jennifer Ward-Lealand and Cliff Curtis featured.

 Selected for the Cannes Film Festival, Desperate Remedies quickly sold to over 25 countries.
 Screen International called it "an exuberant Victorian bodice ripper".
 Variety's David Stratton found it "a feast for the eyes and eyes", following a Cannes screening where many hooted "cheerfully at the pic's wild extravagancies and gay abandon".
 Reviewers for The Dominion and North and South argued that it staked out new ground from Kiwi realist traditions.